 Only minutes away from all the high rise hotels and a hundred yards from Palm Beach, this unusual attraction allows you to enter a magical oasis teeming with exotic butterflies from around the world.
 The place feels like an enchanted garden that showcases nature in all its diversity and wonder.
 Tour guides will take you through the different stages of a butterfly’s life, while you stroll through this lush microcosm of tropical rainforest.

-For further information click here!
+For further information click the Butterfly Farm.

 De Palm Island